iPad 9 LTE Button Control Cable Replacement

 Step 46

-Grab an opening pick and gently slice through any leftover adhesive still holding the front panel assembly to the frame—patience is key!
+Use an opening pick to carefully slice through any leftover adhesive that might still be holding the front panel to the frame.

-This insulation is a sneaky little thing—it's invisible to the naked eye and not the same as the foam dust barrier strips you find on many iPads.
+The insulation is super stealthy—it's not visible to the naked eye and is a different beast than the foam dust barrier strips you often see on iPads.

-- Give your iPad a test run to check all functions, then apply the pre-cut adhesive strips to the back of the display following the display adhesive application guide before sealing it up tight.
+- Once that’s all cleaned up, test your iPad to make sure everything’s functioning properly.
+Then, go ahead and apply the pre-cut adhesive strips to the back of the display using our display adhesive guide before sealing everything up nice and tight.

 Step 47

-- Gently lift the LCD buffer tape away from the top component bracket—easy does it!
+- Gently lift the LCD buffer tape away from the upper component bracket, taking care not to rush it!

 Step 48

-- Grab your trusty Phillips #00 screwdriver and loosen the five screws holding down the upper component bracket:
+- Grab a Phillips #00 screwdriver and loosen up the five screws that are holding the upper component bracket in place:

-- Three screws measuring 1.4 mm in length
+- Three screws, each 1.4 mm in length

-- Two screws measuring 1.9 mm in length
+- Two screws, each 1.9 mm in length

 Tools Used